Blowup analysis for a quasi-exact 1D model of 3D Euler and Navier-Stokes: Introduction

 \section{Introduction}

 Whether the 3D incompressible Euler and Navier-Stokes equations can develop a finite time singularity from smooth initial data is one of the most outstanding open questions in nonlinear partial differential equations.
 An essential difficulty is that the vortex stretching term has a quadratic nonlinearity in terms of vorticity.
 A simplified 1D model was proposed by the Constantin-Lax-Majda model (CLM model for short) \cite{constantin1985simple} to capture the effect of nonlocal vortex stretching.
 The CLM model can be solved explicitly and can develop a finite time singularity from smooth initial data.
-Later on, De Gregorio incorporated the advection term into the CLM model to study the competition between advection and vortex stretching \cite{de1990one,de1996partial}, see also \cite{constantin1986,hou2008dynamic,lei2009stabilizing} for a related study on the stabilizing effect of advection for the 3D Euler and Navier-Stokes equations.
-In \cite{okamoto2008generalization}, Okamoto, Sakajo, and Wunsch further introduced a parameter for the advection term to measure the relative strength of the advection in the De Gregorio model.
+Later on, De Gregorio incorporated the advection term into the CLM model to study the competition between advection and vortex stretching \cite{de1990one,de1996partial}, see \zm{\cite{constantin1986} for singularity formulation in the distorted Euler equations with transport neglected and also \cite{hou2008dynamic,lei2009stabilizing} for a related study on the stabilizing effect of advection for the 3D Euler and Navier-Stokes equations.
+There have been recent studies on the effect of advection and vortex stretching in other related models; see \cite{sarria2013blow} for the generalized inviscid Proudman-Johnson equation, \cite{elgindi2022strong} with a Riesz transform added to the vorticity formulation of 2D Euler equation, and \cite{miller2023finite} with advection term dropped in the vorticity formulation of 3D Euler equation.} In \cite{okamoto2008generalization}, Okamoto, Sakajo, and Wunsch further introduced a parameter for the advection term to measure the relative strength of the advection in the De Gregorio model.
 These simplified 1D models have inspired many subsequent studies.
-Interested readers may consult the excellent surveys \cite{constantin2007euler,gibbon2008three,hou2009blow,kiselev2018,majda2002vorticity} and the references therein. {Very recently, the authors in \cite{huang2023self} established self-similar blowup for the whole family of gCLM models with $a\leq1$ using a fixed-point argument.} On the other hand, these 1D scalar models are phenomenological in nature and cannot be used to recover the solution of the original 3D Euler equations.
+Interested readers may consult the excellent surveys \cite{constantin2007euler,gibbon2008three,kiselev2018,majda2002vorticity} and the references therein. {Very recently, the authors in \cite{huang2023self} established self-similar blowup for the whole family of gCLM models with $a\leq1$ using a fixed-point argument.} On the other hand, these 1D scalar models are phenomenological in nature and cannot be used to recover the solution of the original 3D Euler equations.